Blosc/blogsite/posts/beast-release.rst

 | |lz4-d-before| | |lz4-d-after| |
 +----------------+---------------+

-So the decompression speed is generally the same, even for data compressed with higher compression ratios.
+So the decompression speed is generally the same, even for data that can be compressed with high compression ratios.

 Effects in BloscLZ
 ------------------